 - Pancreatitis (abdominal tenderness/pain)

-- Exocrine pancreatic insufficiency (chronic inadequate digestion, inflammation of the pancreas)
+- Exocrine pancreatic insufficiency (chronic inadequate digestion, weight loss, hunger, diarrhoea)

 - Haemophilia A (bleeding disorder)